Hip surgeons in Virginia

 Hip replacement surgery, or hip arthroplasty, resolves hip pain caused by injury from fractures or other hip conditions.
 The result of the procedure is better stability, mobility and function with reduced pain.

-Some of the types of hip surgery our doctors specialize in include:
+Some of the types of hip surgery our orthopedic surgeons specialize in include:

 Advanced hip replacement surgery techniques

-Our orthopedic specialists have access to robot-assisted technology to perform total hip replacements.
-Using this advanced technology allows us to make fewer incisions and causes less trauma to surrounding muscles and joints.
-This often results in a faster recovery for you.
+Whenever possible, our orthopedic specialists use robot-assisted technology to perform total hip replacements.
+This advanced technology allows us to make fewer incisions and causes less trauma to surrounding muscles and joints than traditional surgical approaches.
+This usually results in less pain, reduced scarring and a faster recovery for you.

 To perform robot-assisted surgery for a total hip replacement, we first take a computed tomography (CT) scan of your hip joint.
 We then use software that creates a 3D model of your hip.
 Your surgeon uses this model to pre-plan the optimal size and position of the hip implant based on your particular anatomy.